scarv/lwise/README.md

   PORT="/dev/ttyUSB0" BOARD="arty100T" ALG="sparkle" ARCH="rv32" make fpga-scan
   ```

-- Rebuild the Xilinx Vivado project and the bitstream for the Rocket Chip system:
+- Rebuild the Xilinx Vivado project and the bitstream for the Rocket Chip system (for developments/modifications):

   - Generate the verilog files, and then the bit-stream for the FPGA implementation, e.g.,